Romford Film Festival has spawned a horrific child, after years of running a successful festival we have launched The Romford Horror Film Festival.

 We will have 5 main awards:

-Plus 5 comical awards based on similar themes such as "Best Kill" or "Best Vacuum Cleaner Death"the comical awards will change yearly.
+Other awards based on similar themes such as "Best Kill" or "Best Vacuum Cleaner Death" these awards will change yearly.

 Any film not presented in English must come with English subtitles.